ammarm08/mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Graffiti.IO
+  > Graffiti

 ## Sub-Heading ##
   > Read the liner notes while listening to your favorite band.

 ## Summary ##
-  > Graffiti.IO is for people who can't multitask between listening to the music and listening to the lyrics.
+  > Graffiti is for people who can't multitask between listening to the music and listening to the lyrics.
   Enter an artist, select a song, and hit play.
 Liner notes + annotations will periodically pop up to give you more context about the song.

 ## Problem ##
-  > Music isn't just about the beat, and it isn't just about the lyrics.
-Unfortunately, some goldfish-minded people like the Graffit.IO founder can't pay attention to both at the same time.
-This app gives the perpetual head-nodders and beat-rockers a chance to see what the song is about without needing to pay very careful attention to the lyrics.
+  > The dude who built Graffiti has a tough time paying attention to lyrics.
+If the beat is ill, that's the only thing he can focus on.
+This app gives the perpetual head-nodders and beat-rockers like him a chance to see what the song is about without needing to pay very careful attention to the lyrics.

 ## Solution ##
-  > As a song is playing, Graffiti.IO will periodically serve up an annotation or description that has been highly upvoted on the Genius.com platform.
+  > As a song is playing, Graffiti will display a stream of annotations and liner notes for the song.
 That's it.

 ## Quote from You ##
   > "Our product is really just an integration of alot of cool things already out there.
 While our current beta product is limited to just annotations pulled from Genius, our long-term goal is to build out interactivity similar to the real-time commenting of Periscope livestreams."